 This is the best value for money offer from Microsoft.
 365 Family costs only $99.99 per year and provides you with 6TB of secure cloud storage in all, spread across six separate users.
 Other than the apps included (Outlook, Word, Excel, Access, Publisher, OneNote and PowerPoint), you get AI-powered creative tools and 60 minutes of Skype calling per month.

 Google Drive is a natural choice for owners of Android devices as it's already integrated, but users of other platforms may appreciate the generous free storage too.

-You can also store unlimited high definition photos on your mobile phone with companion app Google Photos, and make use of Google's own office suite (now known as G Workspace).
-Also, individuals upgrading to paid Google Drive plans will join Google One (although it might not yet be available, depending on the region).
+You can also store unlimited high-definition photos on your mobile phone with the companion app Google Photos, and make use of Google's own office suite (Workspace).
+Also, individuals upgrading to paid Google Drive plans will join Google One.

 The array of features delivered by Google Drive via One - which ties into Google's Cloud platform - is bewildering and evolves continuously.
 At the time of writing, Google engineers were rolling out the ability to request approvals for Drive items and lock approved versions.

 The 2TB tier - which offers 10% back in Google Store credits - allows the main account holder to invite up to five other additional members and costs $99.99 per year.

 Downsides include the fact that the web interface isn't very easy-to-use, although Windows and Mac users can download a desktop app to drag-and-drop files easily.
 Drive also integrates Google's powerful AI and search technology, probably one of the best in the world.